Tinuz/Liquidify/README.md

 - Node.js 18+
 - npm or yarn
-- A Moneybird account (for invoice integration)
+- A Moneybird account with at least one administration
+- Moneybird OAuth2 application (register at [Moneybird Developers](https://developer.moneybird.com/))

 ### Installation